thewunder/conphigure/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-Conphig is a multi-source framework agnostic configuration framework.
+Conphig is a framework agnostic configuration framework for php 7+.

-It can read individual files and directories with several types of file including:
+It can read individual files and directories in the following formats:

 - php files
 - yaml files